bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 - ```COW_MIN_UPLOAD_DELAY``` defines the minimum time in seconds that must have elapsed since the last modification of a cow block before it is uploaded.
 This value can be fine tuned.
 A larger value usually reduces duplicate block uploads.
 While a lower value usually reduces the time for the final upload after the image got unmounted.
 If you define `COW_DUMP_BLOCK_UPLOADS` and have set the command line parameter `--cowStatFile`, then after the block upload is complete, a list of all blocks and sorted by the number of uploads will be dumped into status.txt.
 This can help adjusting `COW_MIN_UPLOAD_DELAY`.

 - ```COW_STATS_UPDATE_TIME``` defines the update frequency in seconds of the stdout print/ stats file update.
-Setting this to low could impact the performance since it hast to loop over all blocks.
+Setting this too low could impact the performance since it hast to loop over all blocks.
 - ```COW_MAX_PARALLEL_UPLOADS``` defines to maximal number of parallel block uploads.
-These number is used once the image hast been dismounted and the final blocks are uploaded
+These number is used once the image hast was dismounted and the final blocks are uploaded.
 - ```COW_MAX_PARALLEL_BACKGROUND_UPLOADS``` defines to maximal number of parallel block uploads.
 These number is used will the image is still mounted and the user is still using it.

 # REST Api
-To transfer the data to the cow server, the following rest api is used:
+To transfer the data to the cow server, the following rest API is used:

 ### /api/File/Create